Roark Gourley: Projects

-Roark Studio on FaceBook

 Smithsonian Seeds of Change Exhibition

-In 1992 Roark Gourley was invited to create a work of art by the heads of The Smithsonian's Natural History Museum, Herman J. Viola, and Carolyn Margolis for the upcoming "Seeds of Change" exhibit.
+In 1992 Gourley was invited to create a work of art by the heads of The Smithsonian's Natural History Museum, Herman J. Viola, and Carolyn Margolis for the upcoming "Seeds of Change" exhibit.
 The exhibit was to commemorate the 5th centennial of Columbus discovering the Americas.
 The exhibit was an attempt to interpret the true meaning of Columbus' voyage and both the negative and positive consequences that followed.
 The exhibit is named for five "seeds": corn, potatoes, sugar, diseases and horses that through their roles in initiating changes 500 years ago shaped the course of human history in the Americas and altered the lives of people around the world.